:::

 1. Purpose and scope

-1.1.
-This ISTA Laboratory Accreditation Standard has been prepared to meet the specific needs of ISTA, its member laboratories and the international seed trade.
-It has been approved by the ISTA Executive Committee under provisions of Article 15(c)15 of the Articles of the International Seed Testing Association.
 1.2.
-The current version of the ISTA International Rules for Seed Testing forms an integral part of the Standard, as the Rules define the methods which must be used for the issuance of ISTA Certificates by accredited laboratories.
-Accreditation can only be granted for methods stated in the ISTA Rules including performance approved methods as defined therein.
+The current version of the ISTA International Rules for Seed Testing forms an integral part of the Standard, as the Rules define the methods which must be used for the issuance of ISTA Certificates by accredited members.
+Accreditation can only be granted for methods stated in the ISTA Rules including new technologies and performance approved methods as defined therein.

 1.4.
 Only the English version of this Standard is official.